20221 - FINANCIAL STATEMENTS ANALYSIS (ADVANCED COURSE)

 Go to class group/s: 31

+The course major educational objective is the analysis of financial statement interpretation issues from the perspective of professional analysts in an international context.
+Successful completion of this course enable students to use financial analysis formats and ratios in the perspective of industry and competitor analysis, credit analysis, equity analysis and (fraud) audit analysis.
 Particular relevance is given to analysis and discussion of problems, incidents and case studies for real-world companies, in order to develop students' skills in identifying critical financial statement areas.

-- Introduction to Financial Statements Analysis.
+- Introduction to Financial Statements Analysis (FSA).

-- Focus on operating income.
+- (cont.)
+Focus on operating income and EBITDA.

-- Analysis of the Cash Flow Statement.
+- (cont.)
+Analysis of the Cash Flow Statement: reformulations and ratios.

-- Empirical Research and Case Study.
+- (cont.)
+Empirical Research on Cash Flow Ratios and Drivers.

 - The influence of Accounting Principles (IFRS vs Local GAAP) on FSA.

-- FSA for a listed group of companies: Case Study.
+- FSA for a listed group of companies; Case Study.

 - Fraud Analysis: how to identify the "red flags" through FSA; Case Study.